kpetremann/salt-exporter/README.md

 You just need to run the exporter on the same server than the Salt Master.

-This project is ready to use, but is still being battle tested and metrics are subject to evolve.

 Notes:

 > This has only be tested on Linux